Who We Are

-CATSA’s mission is to protect the public by securing critical elements of the air transportation system as assigned by the Government of Canada.
+CATSA’s mission is to protect the public by securing critical elements of the air transportation system.

 - Our service: We provide the best possible passenger experience and maintain the highest level of security and provide the best possible passenger experience.
-We deliver value to Canadians with an optimal use of our resources;
+We deliver value to Canadians with an optimal use of our resources.

 - Our partnerships: We work in collaboration with our partners toward common goals and interests.